Iran blames 'errors' of outsiders for rise of Islamic State

 The meetings between Iran and the United States, Britain, France, Germany, Russia and China are expected to continue until Friday.
 Diplomats say a breakthrough is unlikely, even though a Nov.
 24 deadline for a deal is only two months away.

 Rouhani said Iran is committed to maintaining its uranium enrichment programme, the biggest sticking point in the negotiations, and warned that delaying a deal would have economic costs for everyone.
-He said he was hopeful there would be an agreement in the "short amount of time left."
+He said he was hopeful there would be a deal in the "short amount of time left."

-German Foreign Minister Frank-Walter Steinmeier met alone with Rouhani for nearly an hour.
-Speaking to reporters afterwards, Steinmeier said, "We have never been so close to a deal as now.
-But the truth is that the final phase of the talks that lay before us is probably the most difficult."

-(Additional reporting by Louis Charbonneau and Jonathan Allen; Writing by Jason Szep and Louis Charbonneau; Editing by Grant McCool and Jonathan Oatis)
+(Additional reporting by Louis Charbonneau and Jonathan Allen; Writing by Jason Szep; Editing by Grant McCool)